mille-s/UD_Converter/README.md

 # UD_Converter

 ## Introduction
-This converter takes as input a *.conllu file with UD annotations and produces a predicate-argument structure.
-It can be used to create training material (e.g. for natural language generation tools) or to extract semantics-oriented relations from UD annotations or parses.
+This converter takes as input either a *.conllu file with UD annotations and produces a predicate-argument structure.
+It is also possible to start from plain text and run the Stanza parser to produce the UD annotations (see below).
+The converter can be used to create training material (e.g. for natural language generation tools) or to extract semantics-oriented relations from UD annotations or parses.
 The first release of the converter (v1.0.0) supports English, French and Spanish UD structures and was developed on UD v2.0-v2.3.
 The code was first released for the SR'19 shared task.

 The primary purpose of this tool is to produce the datasets for the Multilingual Surface Realisation Shared Tasks series (SR’18-20, see http://taln.upf.edu/pages/msr2020-ws/SRST.html).
 It outputs two types of structures, called shallow (Track 1) and deep (Track 2) structures, aligned with one another via their IDs (see more details below):